Pakistani Imran Khan charged with inciting attacks against army - ExBulletin

 “The indictment came without any evidence.
 Once we challenge it, we are confident it will be dismissed as it is nothing more than political victimization,” a spokesperson said of Khan's Pakistan Tehreek-e-Insaf (PTI) party.

-The spokesman, Zulfikar Bukhari, said it was not yet clear what maximum sentence Khan could face under the terrorism charges.
+Spokesman Mr Zulfikar Bukhari said it was not yet clear what maximum sentence Khan could face under the terrorism charges.
 Khan is currently on trial for corruption, although all of his sentences have either been suspended or overturned.

+On December 5, a court issued arrest warrants for her for failing to appear in a corruption case despite repeated summons.
+REUTERS

 |